New Asset Listing

 The Aave v2 protocol can support many different assets in many different markets.
 Each market operates as a segregated risk pool, with the addition of each new asset influencing the overall risk of that particular market.

 Internally, each asset is known as a

 reserve.
 For each new

-In parallel, a smart contract review will cover the code and how it fit Aave's architecture.
+In parallel, a smart contract review is needed to understand the code and how it fit Aave's architecture.

 Every asset must have a Chainlink price feed.

-If a price feed is not currently available, then you will need to contact Chainlink directly or the Aave Genesis team to discuss next steps.
+If a price feed is not currently available, then you will need to contact Chainlink directly or the Aave Companies to discuss next steps.

 Your governance proposal must include the necessary payloads (e.g. aToken, debtTokens and InterestStrategy contracts).
 These contracts can be easily created by following the instructions in the developer governance docs.